qsliu2017/blog/src/content/posts/git-in-relational-model/index.md

 The difference between branch and tag is that branch is mutable, while tag is immutable.
 Branch commit is moved when we commit a new snapshot, while tag commit is fixed.

-We can also see that remote branches has no difference with local branches.
+We can also tell that remote branches has no difference with local branches.
 They are just stored in different directories and updated by different commands.

 ## Conclusion